 One advantage, here, is that the design is centered around the content, instead of having to adapt a pre-existing design to a long form content.
 Moreover, some people believe that different devices require different content structures and sizes, which is partially true.
 The best way to settle is to create context-specific content, meaning the content can be of any size or structure based on what it is about.

 On one hand, there is graceful degradation, which implies building for the bigger screen and thereafter cutting it down for smaller devices.
 On the other, there is a progressive enhancement, which refers to designing a website in its simple and minimal form and gradually building on it with more advanced elements.
 While it might seem that both the processes are strikingly similar in terms of the end purpose, they have vast differences in reality.

 In the case of graceful degradation, you start building for a desktop and the capabilities associated with it.
 This includes a full-fledged development process with all the functionalities of a desktop, which might not even be possible in case of a mobile device.
 When a design is created with respect to a desktop, the designer has a lot of room to play around with the elements.
 This space gets limited when the same design perspective is shifted to a mobile device.
 As a result, a lot of the elements which would perhaps make the website stand out, get eliminated on the mobile version and the website loses its charm completely.

 On the contrary, progressive enhancement starts with the bare minimum for the small screens, where the designer can use only the content and the minimal design elements to provide the user with a smooth and clean user experience.
-When moving up to a bigger screen, the more attractive features such as Flash elements can be displayed perfectly.
+When moving up to a bigger screen, the more attractive features such as animations and motion graphics can be displayed perfectly.
 Hence the design does not get compromised in any way and the website looks equally good on both the devices.
 And any designer would easily agree that it is easier to add more than to cut down on what is already present.